This article shows you: Asian Fruit Salad Recipe -Vegan Rojak with Tamarind & Peanuts

 - Assemble the salad: Add the sauce to the fruit and tofu chunks and mix with a spoon.
 Add half of the chopped peanuts and mix again.
 Serve immediately, topped with the remaining peanuts and sesame seeds.

-This article shows you: Vegan Rojak Recipe – Easy Spicy Salad with Tamarind & Peanuts
+This article shows you: Asian Fruit Salad Recipe -Vegan Rojak with Tamarind & Peanuts

 VEGAN ROJAK SALAD